MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review.md

 •	For **Microsoft Entra roles**, role-assignable groups can be assigned to the role using [role-assignable groups](~/identity/role-based-access-control/groups-concept.md).
 When a review is created on a Microsoft Entra role with role-assignable groups assigned, the group name shows up in the review without expanding the group membership.
 The reviewer can approve or deny access of the entire group to the role.
 Denied groups will lose their assignment to the role when review results are applied.

 •	For **Azure resource roles**, any security group can be assigned to the role.
 When a review is created on an Azure resource role with a security group assigned, the users assigned to that security group will be fully expanded and shown to the reviewer of the role.
-When a reviewer denies a user that was assigned to the role via the security group, the user will not be removed from the group, and therefore the apply of the deny result will be unsuccessful.
+When a reviewer denies a user that was assigned to the role via the security group, the user will not be removed from the group.
+This is because a group might have been shared with other Azure or non-Azure resources.
+Therefore the changes resulting from the denied access must be done by the administrator.

 > [!NOTE]
 > It is possible for a security group to have other groups assigned to it.
 In this case, only the users assigned directly to the security group assigned to the role will appear in the review of the role.